 Notwithstanding the above, ships may use additional appropriate means available to them to inform the appropriate authorities that a false distress alert has been transmitted and should be cancelled.

+No action will normally be taken against any ship of mariner for reporting and cancelling a false distress alert.
+However, in view of the serious consequences of false alerts, and the strict ban on their transmission, Governments may prosecute in cases of repeated violation.

 Reasons: TBD

 MOD

-RESOLUTION 354 (WRC-07)
+RESOLUTION 354 (Rev.WRC-23)

 Distress and safety radiotelephony procedures for 2 182 kHz